-SHIFTING OUR FOCUS: FROM SUPPLY TO DEMAND SIDE MANAGEMENT
+SHIFTING OUR FOCUS FROM SUPPLY TO DEMAND SIDE MANAGEMENT

 By 2050, Colorado's population is predicted to almost double in size putting pressure on our State's already limited water resources.
 A growing population can escalate the costs of operating local utilities, the need for enhanced and expanded infrastructure, and, if the water supply is constrained, the cost of acquiring new sources.
 In the past, water resource managers and water providers have turned to supply side management to meet growing demand by investing in water acquisition, treatment, and storage and distribution projects.
-However, these options come with a significant price tag and can be more resource intensive.
+However, these options come with a significant price tag and can be more time and resource intensive.

 An alternative to these costly investments is more efficient use of existing supplies.
-Increasingly, communities are turning to demand side management - an approach that seeks to reduce the demand for water.
+Increasingly, communities are turning to demand side management-an approach that seeks to reduce the demand for water.
 A demand side approach generally includes:

-- WATER CONSERVATION: Encouraging water users to reduce how much water they use by modifying behaviors - WATER EFFICIENCY: Encouraging or requiring the use of technology, building or site designs that uses less water. - WATER REUSE: Treating or converting grey and black water to replace or augment water supply.
+- Water Conservation: Encouraging water users to reduce how much water they use by modifying behaviors - Water Efficiency: Encouraging or requiring the use of technology, building or site designs that uses less water. - Water Reuse: Treating or converting grey and black water to replace or augment water supply.

 One of the more promising strategies in water demand management is integrating land use planning with water conservation and efficiency.
-Communities throughout the West have found that by increasing development density, utilizing technological efficiencies, and aggressive conservation programs, they have been able to continue to grow without acquiring new supplies.
+In 2015, Colorado's Water Plan emphasized the importance of this approach by establishing the goal that "by 2025, 75% of Coloradans will live in communities that have integrated water-saving measures into land use planning."
+Communities throughout the West have found that by increasing development density, utilizing technological efficiencies, and promoting aggressive conservation programs, they have been able to continue to grow without acquiring new supplies.
 Water smart land use planning can reduce the negative financial impacts of increased water demand through efficiency and conservation measures implemented prior to, during, and after construction.
-This approach increases the cost to benefit ratio of capital investments by using the same amount of water and infrastructure to serve more people per dollar spent.
-This approach not only benefits the environment and ensures a more sustainable future, it's also good for the triple bottom line.
+This approach increases the cost-to-benefit ratio of capital investments by using the same amount of water and infrastructure to serve more people per dollar spent.
+This approach benefits the environment and ensures a more sustainable future and it's good for the triple bottom line.